 When the speech disrupts class(es), including the broader educational environment and administrative operations (such as excessively loud speech that disrupts classroom work)

-When course lectures persistently deviate from the course topic and the faculty member’s area of expertise.

 All restrictions imposed by the University must be content neutral.

 It should always be noted that the First Amendment also includes protection for the right to assemble, free press and religious expression.